-Let’s start from the beginning by looking at what brought about the need for cloud-based enterprise ecommerce platforms, and then we’ll get into the similarities, differences, advantages, and disadvantages of both platforms.
+Let’s start from the beginning by looking at what brought about the need for cloud-based enterprise ecommerce platforms, and then we’ll get into the similarities, differences, advantages, and disadvantages of Shopify Plus vs Magento 2 Commerce.

-Magento Commerce Cloud (then called Magento Enterprise Cloud Edition) was launched in April 2016.
-It promised to bring in a new era of ecommerce by combining Magento’s flexibility, features, architecture, and ecosystem with cloud computing.
+Magento Commerce Cloud (formerly Magento Enterprise Cloud Edition) was launched in April 2016.
+It promised to bring in a new post-SaaS era of ecommerce by combining Magento’s flexibility, features, architecture, and ecosystem with cloud computing.

-Amazon was the first to introduce modern cloud infrastructure and defines the cloud as “…the on-demand delivery of IT resources over the Internet with pay-as-you-go pricing.
-Instead of buying, owning, and maintaining physical data centers and servers, you can access technology services, such as computing power, storage, and databases, on an as-needed basis from a cloud provider like Amazon Web Services (AWS).”
+Amazon was the first to introduce modern cloud infrastructure and defines the cloud as “the on-demand delivery of IT resources over the Internet with pay-as-you-go pricing.”
+In other words, you won’t have to buy and maintain on-premise servers.
+Instead, you just use AWS technology services, such as computing power, storage, and databases, on an as-needed basis.

-Magento uses AWS and Shopify is transitioning to Google Cloud.
+Magento Commerce Cloud runs on AWS or Microsoft Azure, while Shopify is transitioning to Google Cloud.

 The benefits of going cloud for commerce enterprises:

-Cloud also gives you the tools you need to make your store work for anyone, anywhere, on any device in the world.
-You can customize your “loadout” depending on your needs and you don’t have to spend a ton of money to do it.
+If hosted in the cloud, your store will function anywhere, on any device in the world.
+You can customize your “loadout” depending on your needs, and you don’t have to spend a ton of money to do it.

-An additional benefit is that you don’t pay for storage space or resources you don’t use.
-As Amazon says, it’s a pay-as-you-go model.
+An additional benefit is a pay-as-you-go model: you pay only for server storage space and resources you use.

 Now that we have gained an understanding of what cloud is and what the advantages are, let’s take a look at what Magento is offering.

-When you invest in Magento Commerce Cloud, you get a complete package: an ecomemrce platform, a B2B platform, cloud hosting on AWS, 24/7 support, and every tool you can think of to make merchant and user experience seamless and unencumbered.
+When you invest in Magento Commerce Cloud, you get a complete package: an ecommerce platform, a B2B module, cloud hosting on AWS or Microsoft Azure, 24/7 support, and every other tool to make merchant and user experience seamless.

-Magento Commerce (on-premises) has more features than its free counterpart.
+Magento Commerce (on-premises edition) has more features than its free counterpart.